djgrasss/Rubby/README.md

 # Rubby

-Rubby (ru bub ee) is a little language on top of Ruby.
+Rubby is a little language on top of Ruby.
 Rubby has a simpler, more concise syntax than Ruby, but gives you access to most of Ruby's primitives and capabilities.
 Rubby is billed as "Ruby; the good parts" and as such is an opinionated language, it does it's best to give you access to